UniversalDependencies/UD_Finnish-FTB/README.md

 * UD v1.3 -> UD v2

 nmod:own -> nmod, rotate conj groups to have head on left

+* UD v2 -> UD v2.4

+Revised annotations that were rejected by the validator
+- VERB/aux - change pos to AUX
+- non-ADV/advmod, non-NUM/nummod - change pos or rel
+- children of 'case' and 'mark' - hoist to parent
+- cop other than 'olla' - re-annotate manually
+- non-projective punctuation - re-attached by script
+- 'koska' and 'kun' as SCONJ/advmod - changed most to PART
+- etc.

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================